linuxha/Humbug/README.md

 humbug-mc.asm still contains a few 6801 op code that I need to rework with 6800 code.
 Replacing the adx OP code has been interesting but I think I have the equivalent code from Peter's articles.

+The MC6800.inc contains a few macros I'm experimenting with.
+Do be careful with them as I haven't documented the flags and the macros don't work with all addressing modes.

 # Sources